AliGhorashiCMT/JJDFTX.jl/README.md

 ![plasabs]

-Phonon-assisted plasmon loss in graphene for a chemical potential of 0.64 eV:
+Phonon-assisted plasmon loss in graphene for a chemical potential of 0.135 eV calculated through a Fermi's golden rule.
+An analogous calculation is done in Jablan, Marinko, Hrvoje Buljan, and Marin Soljačić.
+"Plasmonics in graphene at infrared frequencies."
+Physical review B 80.24 (2009): 245435.

 ![phloss]